 While visiting Chitwan we met Alexandre Montalto, that just finished recording this short documentary, thank you Alexandre.

 Rajan Chaudhary is born Tharu.
-In the Nepalese lowlands they call « Terai », close to the Bardiya National Park, he was destined to poverty just like his brothers and sisters.
+In the Nepalese lowlands they call ” Terai”, close to the Bardiya National Park, he was destined to poverty just like his brothers and sisters.
 Impossible for them to climb up the social ladder because of their cast, confronted to the wild creatures just like Rajan’s brother, killed and eaten by a Tiger when he was 20 years old…

 In a nutshell, living just like caterpillars, eating leaves and scraps, hoping not to end up in a bird’s belly.

 “But here’s the miracle: Rajan devoted his life to Tiger’s protection and became a proactive conservationist, working as correspondent for the BBC, spreading the love of nature all around the globe.
-With him… and Sudip, and Ram, Ashok, Tengshu, Salik, and many others, we are offered to witness the very metamorphosis of this beautiful people, fighting against all odds”, Alexandre Montalto states.

 The major conflicts are illegal extraction of park resources such as collection of firewood, fodder and timber, livestock grazing, crop raids by wild animals and loss of human life and property.
-Only conservation education and adequate compensation against damages and regular monitoring of wild animals help to reduce human-wildlife conflicts.

 ~ ○ ~